tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 The TESS GI program office requires that if a target is in the TIC, GI proposers must provide only the following columns from the TIC in comma separated value (csv) format:

 * TIC ID (if available)
-* Right Ascension
+* Right Ascension (decimal degrees)
-* Declination
+* Declination (decimal degrees)
-* Proper motion in Right Ascension
+* Proper motion in Right Ascension (mas/yr)
-* Proper motion in Declination
+* Proper motion in Declination  (mas/yr)
 * TESS mag

+additional columns that should be included if necessary are

+* Common name of target
+* Extended flag
+* Special handling flag
+* Remarks

 Proposal tools and tips to help create target tables can be found on our [proposal tools page](proposal-tools.html)